Writing Rules of Thumb

 Rule is #14 (Part V) is great too: "Avoid fancy words . . .
 Do not be tempted by a twenty-dollar word when there is a ten-center handy . . . "

 And rule #17 (Part II): Omit needless words.

-I keep this little gray paperback version on my nightstand.
+I keep this little gray paperback edition on my nightstand.

 It can be purchased at Amazon here, or click or tap the graphic.
-There’s also a Kindle version for $.99.
+There’s also a Kindle edition for $.99.
 You can find free copies of the text everywhere, but some of the older versions are missing many good rules.
-Two of the better versions for example are here . . . and here.
+Two versions are here . . . and here.

-And there are many other common forms that break this rule writing professors use to try to restrict the way their students express the spoken word.
+There are many other more common forms that break this rule writing professors try to use to restrict the way their students express the spoken word.
 The rhetorical versus the grammatical.
 How we speak versus how it’s written down.
-Some of these examples taken from Harry Potter books can be found in this fascinating Cambridge Scholars article: here.
-It begins on page 15.
+Some of these examples taken from Harry Potter novels can be found in this fascinating Cambridge Scholars article: here.
+It begins on page fifteen.